CrossaFTW/MetodeNumerik/README.md

 # MetodeNumerik
-Just Simple Numeric Method Using Java
+Just Simple Numerical Method Using Java

 This is just simple numeric method using java :
 1. Table Method